-Largest Rodents in Arizona
+Largest Rodents in the State of Arizona

 Rodents come in all shapes and sizes, from small field mice to big rodents like the American beaver.
 The problem with rodents is their need to gnaw as well as how easily they can transmit diseases to people.
 Let’s take a look at some large rodents in Arizona and which ones are actually a nuisance to people in The Grand Canyon State.